chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 There are many different providers, which have various features and options.
 Deciding which provider to use is not a trivial decision.

-I am not going to say in this blog post: "Use this provider."
+I am not going to say in this blog post: "Use this provider".
 There is not one provider that meets everyones needs, and there are many different options.
 The focus of this post is not to tell you which provider to use.
 The goal of this blog article is to educate and provide data so that you can make a decision.